4 things you need to start your home music studio – Make the greatest songs from home!

 Whether you are a complete beginner, an established musician, talented vocalist or emerging band, there will be a time when you want to record a song.
-While you can choose to hire a studio or sound booth, with just a few pieces of kit anyone can turn an unused space into a decent in home music studio.
+While you can choose to hire a studio, with just a few pieces of kit anyone can turn an unused space into a decent in-home music studio.

 There’s plenty you can achieve, whatever your budget.
 Here’s where to start:

-The Equipment You Need to build your at home music studio
+The Equipment You Need to build your home music studio

 While you won’t have all the equipment and space of a professional studio or experienced mixing team.
 There are some bits of kit that you need to start your home music studio.